Chidobe-okoye/webpart1/README.md

 # AI Usage Acknowledgement

 Artificial intelligence tools were used to assist with documentation refinement, code explanation, responsive design guidance, and proofreading during the development of this academic project.
-All implementation, testing, editing, and final submission decisions were completed by the student.
+All implementation, testing, editing, and final submission decisions were completed by myself.

 ---